gvwilson/thirdbit/_posts/2006/2006-10-23-drproject-internals-setting-the-stage.md

 <img id="image685" alt="Figure 1" src="{{'/files/2006/10/fig0101.png' | relative_url}}" />

-Now suppose we want to keep track of who edited each page, when, and why---in short, we want to keep some <em>meta-data</em> about each page.
+Now suppose we want to keep track of who edited each page, when, and why—in short, we want to keep some <em>meta-data</em> about each page.
 One option would be to store a header in each file of the form:
 <blockquote>
 <pre>Author: Grace Hopper
 Timestamp: 2014-07-03 15:43:06